apollographql/apollo-client/react-docs/source/receiving-updates.md

 }
 ```

 By adding a function that returns the options for this particular component and setting a `pollInterval` key within the options, we can set the polling interval in milliseconds.
-Apollo will then take care of refetching this query every five seconds and your UI will be updated with the newest information from the server every five seconds.
+Apollo will then take care of refetching this query every twenty seconds and your UI will be updated with the newest information from the server every twenty seconds.

+Generally, you shouldn't have polling intervals that are very small, say, less than 10 seconds.
+If you have data that changes this frequently and need those updates on your client that quickly, you should use GraphQL subscriptions.

 ## Subscriptions